What Is A Lathe Machine? Its Diagram, Parts and How it Works

 A lathe machine operation involves positioning the workpiece “between centers,” or between the headstock and tailstock.
 Smaller lathes, which can only hold the spindle firmly, are best for working with small pieces.

-When it’s then remounted with a new axis of rotation, resulting to various cross-sections of the workpiece being rotationally symmetric.
+When it’s then remounted with a new axis of rotation, it results in various cross-sections of the workpiece being rotationally symmetric.
 However, the workpiece is not rotationally symmetric.
-The tool post firmly holds cutting tools toward the revolving workpiece, which helps to achieve the desired cut.
+The tool post firmly holds the cutting tools toward the revolving workpiece, which helps achieve the desired cut.

 Related: What is NC Machining? its Types and How it Works